renovatebot/renovate/docs/usage/getting-started/installing-onboarding.md

 Otherwise, the process for adding new repositories to a Renovate installation can vary:

 - Most commonly, you run Renovate as a dedicated "bot user" with global config option `autodiscover` set to `true`, meaning that it will run on every repository which it's been granted access to
-- If using a GitHub App (including Mend Renovate on `github.com`) then you can install the app into a user or organization account and select either "All repositories", or "Select repositories" and pick them manually
+- If using a GitHub App (including the Mend Renovate App) then you can install the app into a user or organization account and select either "All repositories", or "Select repositories" and pick them manually

 ### Hosted GitHub.com App